References and Borrowing

 4. After v.push(4), then v is no longer in use, and it loses all of its permissions.

-Next, let's explore a few nuances of the diagram.
+Next, let’s explore a few nuances of the diagram.
 First, why do you see both num and *num?
-Because it's different to access data through a reference, versus to manipulate the reference itself.
+Because accessing data through a reference is not the same as manipulating the reference itself.
 For example, say we declared a reference to a number with let mut:

 Notice that x_ref has the W permission, while *x_ref does not.
-That means we can assign x_ref to a different reference (e.g. x_ref = &y), but we cannot mutate the pointed data (e.g. *x_ref += 1).
+That means we can assign a different reference to the x_ref variable (e.g. x_ref = &y), but we cannot mutate the data it points to (e.g. *x_ref += 1).

-More generally, permissions are defined on paths and not just variables.
-A path is anything you can put on the left-hand side of an assignment.
-Paths include:
+More generally, permissions are defined on places and not just variables.
+A place is anything you can put on the left-hand side of an assignment.
+Places include:

 • Variables, like a.

-• Fields of paths, like a.0 for tuples or a.field for structs (discussed next chapter).
+• Fields of places, like a.0 for tuples or a.field for structs (discussed next chapter).

 • Any combination of the above, like *((*a)[0].1).

-Second, why do paths lose permissions when they become unused?
+Second, why do places lose permissions when they become unused?
 Because some permissions are mutually exclusive.
-If num = &v[2], then v cannot be mutated or dropped while num is in use.
-But that doesn't mean it's invalid to use num for more time.
-For example, if we add another print to the above program, then num simply loses its permissions later:
+If you write num = &v[2], then v cannot be mutated or dropped while num is in use.
+But that doesn’t mean it’s invalid to use num again.
+For example, if we add another println! to the above program, then num simply loses its permissions one line later:

 The Borrow Checker Finds Permission Violations